 The internet gateway allows traffic between the public subnets in a VCN and the public internet.

-Oracle Autonomous Transaction Processing is a self-driving, self-securing, self-repairing database service that is tuned and optimized for transaction processing workloads.
-It can instantly scale to meet the demands of mission-critical applications.
+Oracle Autonomous Transaction Processing is a self-driving, self-securing, self-repairing database service that is optimized for transaction processing workloads.
 You do not need to configure or manage any hardware, or install any software.
-Autonomous Transaction Processing handles creating, backing up, patching and upgrading the database.
-It also handles growing or shrinking the database.
+Oracle Cloud Infrastructure handles creating the database, as well as backing up, patching, upgrading, and tuning the database.

 - Object storage